 - Annual leave entitlement is 35 days annual leave per year pro-rata (plus 8 bank holidays & 4 University closure days pro-rata)

 Please click the ‘Apply Now’ button to start your application.
 Each page of your application will be saved when you click ‘Next’ or ‘Previous’.

 Please note, this application process does not include the option to submit a CV.
 Therefore, your application will be assessed based on your answers to the application questions only and, in particular, your Supporting Statement.

-We expect interviews to take place early January 2023.
+We expect interviews to take place in week commencing 8th May 2023.